ERCP for pancreatic disease in children

 Endoscopic retrograde cholangiopancreatography (ERCP) should be considered for all patients with pancreatitis for which an anatomical cause is suspected.
 Potential indications for ERCP in children with pancreatitis are listed in the table (table 1) .

 Imaging with abdominal computerized tomography (CT) or magnetic resonance cholangiopancreatography (MRCP) is important to establish the extent of the pancreatitis.
 Some experts suggest MRCP prior to consideration of ERCP for most patients with chronic or recurrent pancreatitis because ERCP is more invasive and the procedure may trigger or exacerbate the pancreatitis.
 Others have suggested endoscopic ultrasound (EUS) which is particularly useful for diagnosing gallbladder sludge, pancreas divisum, congenital biliary anomalies, duodenal duplication cyst, and chronic pancreatitis .
 On the other hand, ERCP has the advantage of offering therapeutic interventions, such as sphincterotomy and stent placement.
 Therefore, ERCP is appropriate for patients in whom a treatable anatomic anomaly has been identified or is strongly suspected.
-(See "Clinical manifestations and diagnosis of chronic pancreatitis in children".)
+(See "Clinical manifestations and diagnosis of chronic and acute recurrent pancreatitis in children", section on 'Initial imaging'.)

 - Fox VL, Werlin SL, Heyman MB.
 Endoscopic retrograde cholangiopancreatography in children.
 Subcommittee on Endoscopy and Procedures of the Patient Care Committee of the North American Society for Pediatric Gastroenterology and Nutrition.
 J Pediatr Gastroenterol Nutr 2000; 30:335.